savithapremkumar/vodapp/README.md

 ```
 Navigate to the directory where you downloaded/cloned the repo
 1.Do 'npm install' to install all dependencies to run this project
-2.Start the webpack dev server with 'npm run start'
+2.Start the webpack dev server with 'npm run dev'
 3.Navigate to http://localhost:3000 in your browser
 ```